-This soup will warm your heat, your cockles, and everything in between.
+This soup will warm your heart, your cockles, and everything in between.
 We love this Instant Pot Minestrone!

 Now, go and make this incredible Instant Pot Minestrone Soup recipe!

-- ¾ teaspoon Kosher salt, plus more, to taste
+- ¾ tsp Kosher salt plus more, to taste

-- ½ teaspoon freshly ground black pepper, plus more, to taste
+- ½ tsp freshly ground black pepper plus more, to taste

 - 1 15 oz. can diced tomatoes with their juice

-- 1 can cannellini or kidney beans, rinsed and drained
+- 1 15 oz. can cannellini beans rinsed and drained

 - 8 cups chicken stock or vegetable stock

-- ½ cup freshly grated parmigiano-reggiano cheese, for garnish
+- ½ cup parmigiano-reggiano cheese grated, for garnish

 - Select the SAUTE and the MORE setting and heat the oil.